AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## I have accounts on different Alibaba Cloud sites.
 Can I share images between these accounts?

-Yes, you can share images between the accounts.
+Yes, you can share images between accounts on different Alibaba Cloud sites.
 Images \(except for custom images derived from Alibaba Cloud Marketplace images\) can be shared between your accounts on the China site \(aliyun.com\), International site \(alibabacloud.com\), and Japan site \(jp.alibabacloud.com\).

 ## Do shared images accrue towards my image quota?